dcordero/Radar-FB8202475/README.md

 ### Basic Information
 #### Please provide a descriptive title for your feedback:
-Brocken Auto layout constraints in AVPlayerViewController top info bar
+Broken Auto layout constraints in AVPlayerViewController top info bar

 #### Which area are you seeing an issue with?
 AVKit